shateq/examplemod/README.md

 # Fabric Example Mod

+How to add X?
+Maybe there will be some explanation in the future if interested

 ## Setup

 For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.